A passenger ferry collided with a vessel in Hong Kong's crowded harbor

 According to the Hong Kong Fire Services Department, which led the rescue, the vessel began to sink quickly after the impact.
 It said low visibility and many obstacles on board made work difficult for rescuers.

-"After 10 minutes out, a boat crashed into ours from the side at very high speed," one male survivor from the accident told the South China Morning Post, a local newspaper.
-"The rear of the ferry started to sink.
+“After 10 minutes out a boat crashed into ours from the side at very high speed,” one male survivor told the South China Morning Post.
+“The rear of the ferry started to sink.
 I suddenly found myself deep under the sea.
 I swam hard and tried to grab a life buoy.
-I don't know where my two kids are."
+I don’t know where my two kids are.”

-Residents on Lamma, a lightly populated island southwest of Hong Kong Island, reported being awakened in the middle of the night by the massive rescue operation going on offshore.
+Residents on Lamma reported being woken up in the middle of the night by the massive rescue operation going on offshore.

-On Tuesday, the front of the stricken vessel was still sticking out of the water, tethered to a barge equipped with a crane just a few hundred meters from the coast of Lamma.
-Emergency services boats surrounded the scene, and divers conducted a search.
+On Tuesday, the front of the stricken vessel was still sticking out of the water, tethered to a big barge just a few hundred meters from Lamma.
+Police vessels surrounded the scene, and divers were conducting a search.

-Despite a hole torn in its bow, the passenger ferry was able to dock safely after the crash.
-Government officials have not confirmed whether passengers aboard that vessel were injured, but Head said nobody around him appeared to have been hurt.
+The passenger ferry was able to dock safely.
+Government officials have not yet confirmed if passengers aboard that vessel were injured, but Head said nobody around him appeared to have been hurt.

-Hong Kong is home to more than 200 outlying Islands, including Lamma.
-Hong Kong Island is on the south side of Victoria harbor, with Kowloon forming its northern shore.
-North of Kowloon lie the New Territories, which stretch all the way to mainland China.
+Hong Kong is home to more than 200 outlying Islands, including Lamma, which lies to the southwest of Hong Kong Island – the city’s financial center.
+Hong Kong Island is located to the south of Victoria harbor, with Kowloon forming its northern shores.
+To the north of Kowloon lie the New Territories, which stretch all the way to mainland China.

 Monday’s crash is Hong Kong’s most lethal maritime accident since 1971, when 88 people died after the ferry Fat Shan capsized between Hong Kong and Macau amid a typhoon.